Gowanus Batcave: Squatter community

 The Batcave became home to squatters in the early 2000s.
 One of the first squatters, Zach Edminster, said he and a small group began staying there starting in 2001.
 While only a few people stayed there at first, the size of the group quickly began to grow, comprising mainly homeless and runaway teenagers.
 A community formed, setting rules for conduct including disallowing hard drug use, and organizing tasks like composting and waste disposal.
 They set up toilets that operated with rainwater and ran a power line from the Carroll Street Bridge to power a refrigerator and television.
-Around this time, within the squatting community and then among other locals, the building had begun to be known as the "Batcave," named either for bats claimed to have once lived there, or, according to one of the squatters, "because that seemed to have an appropriate amount of moral ambiguity".
+Around this time, within the squatting community and then among other locals, the building had begun to be known as the Batcave, named either for bats claimed to have once lived there, or, according to one of the squatters, "because that seemed to have an appropriate amount of moral ambiguity".

-In 2004, several other squats around the city were torn down or otherwise evicted, increasing the number of people coming to the Batcave, diminishing the community spirit.
+In 2004, several other squats around the city were torn down or otherwise cleared out, increasing the number of people coming to the Batcave, which led to diminishing of the community spirit.
 In 2006, the New York Daily News ran a sensational article about the space, characterizing it as violent, drug-addled, and dangerous.
 The reporter talked with people in their teens and twenties who told stories of doing drugs, panhandling, a homeless person thrown out a window, and an addict who overdosed and was left on the street for police to find.
 The property owners—Shaya Boymelgreen, Isaac Katan, and Africa-Israel Investments, who purchased the structure in the 2000s—had plans to build a large condominium project called Gowanus Village on the land occupied by the building and adjacent lots.
-In response to the news, they had building security improved, doors welded shut, and hired a guard to keep the building clear.
+In preparation for this project, they had building security improved, doors welded shut, and hired a guard to keep the building clear.
 Architectural Digest described the unused, post-squatter building "an emblem of gentrification, urban development, and street art".

 Underground arts and urban exploration

 As the Gowanus Village development plan failed to come to fruition, security again became lax.
 The Batcave became a popular location for graffiti artists, underground parties, concerts, and urban explorers in the late 2000s and early 2010s.
 The top of the building, facing 3rd Avenue, has displayed a variety of politically oriented messages painted by artists.
 In 2008, owners Africa-Israel and Katan, who had ended their relationship with Boymelgreen, put the building on the market for $27 million.
-The following year they updated the listing to say "make an offer," and eventually sold it in 2012 for $7 million.
+The following year they updated the listing to say "make an offer", and eventually sold it in 2012 for $7 million.
 Even after the sale, people snuck in for parties, cutting through fences and prompting the new owners to once again tighten security.